ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Experiment

-To empirically evaluate our Multiple Neural Forecasting Proposition, we implement the post-combination strategy described in Sec. \ref{sec:thm}.
-This requires defining a combination function, $g_c$.
-While finding an optimal solution without future knowledge is difficult, we can establish a theoretical upper bound on performance.
-Given the ground truth labels, a trivial yet optimal strategy is to select, at each timestep, the forecast value from among all candidates that has the smallest error.
-By applying this "oracle" combination, we aim to explore two points: 1) to quantify the potential accuracy improvement achievable through post-combination, thereby establishing a dynamic empirical bound for our forecasting model; and 2) to verify that this empirical bound behaves in a manner consistent with the intuitions of the MNFP \ref{sec:thm}.
+To empirically evaluate our variance reduction hypothesis, we implement the post-combination strategy described in Sec.~\ref{sec:thm}.
+This requires a combination functional, $g_c$.
+While finding an optimal solution in practice is difficult, we can establish a theoretical upper bound on performance for the use of evaluation.
+Given the ground truth labels, a trivial yet optimal strategy is to select, at each timestep, the forecast value from among all candidate forecasts that has the smallest error.
+By applying this "oracle" combination, we aim to explore two points: 1) to quantify the potential accuracy improvement achievable through post-combination, thereby establishing a dynamic empirical bound for our forecasting model; and 2) to verify that this empirical bound behaves in a manner consistent with the intuitions of the VRH (\ref{sec:thm}).

 Table \ref{tab:post_comb} presents the performance of this oracle post-combination strategy, revealing a significant gap between the final ReNF forecast and the empirically optimal combination.
-While this oracle performance is unattainable in practice, the resulting empirical bound is highly informative.
-On one hand, it indicates that any single forecast is suboptimal and that powerful combinatorial strategies for improving predictions must exist (a promising direction for future work).
+While this oracle performance is unattainable in practice, the resulting empirical bound is informative.
+On one hand, it indicates that any single forecast is suboptimal and that powerful combinatorial strategies for improving predictions will probably exist (a promising direction for future work).
 On the other hand, it shows that we are still far from perfectly leveraging the information contained within the multiple sub-forecasts.
-This gap is precisely what motivates our BDO paradigm, which is designed to help the neural network implicitly learn a more effective combination function $g_c$.
+This gap precisely highlights the ensemble principle of our BDO paradigm, which is designed to help the neural network implicitly learn a more effective combination functional $g_c$.

-Furthermore, Fig. \ref{fig:sub_forecast_k}(b) shows how this empirical bound varies with the number of sub-forecasts $K$.
+Furthermore, Fig.~\ref{fig:sub_forecast_k}(b) shows how this empirical bound varies with the number of sub-forecasts $K$.
 The bound consistently decays as $K$ increases, even when the model's performance saturates.
-This result aligns perfectly with the core insight from MNFP: the theoretical performance limit improves as the number of candidate forecasts grows.
+This result aligns well with the core insight from VRH: the inherent predictive variance reduces, and the theoretical performance limit improves as the number of candidate forecasts grows.